Clyde Cessna founded the Cessna Aircraft Company, which endures

 Eldon Cessna, died in hospital at Inglewood, CA February

 22, 1992 at age 84.
-His obituary in the New York Times of February 25, 1992 was very simple despite citing the significant contributions he made to both civil and military aviation.
+His obituary in the New York Times of February 25, 1992, below, was very simple despite citing the significant contributions he made to both civil and military aviation.
 His gravesite in Belmont, KS is at the link.
 Eldon Cessna also landed once at Clover Field, Santa Monica, CA, Wednesday, August 19, 1931.

 "Eldon Cessna, who designed airplanes that saved the Cessna Aircraft Company in the 1930's, died Saturday in a hospital.
 He was 84.